scientifichackers/zproc/README.md

 - The process(s) communicate over zmq sockets, over `ipc://`.

-- The parent process has a daemonic Process attached; responsible for the following
+- The parent process has its own Process attached; responsible for the following

     - storing the state whenever it is updated, by another process.